jpstaub/imageProcess_streamlit/README.md

 #### Output: Cropped Velux Daylight Visualizer report images with transparent background for use as underlays.

 ### [To run imageProcess_streamlit webapp locally](https://docs.streamlit.io/knowledge-base/using-streamlit/how-do-i-run-my-streamlit-script)
+    1. Clone repo
-	1. Enter correct virtual environment
+	2. Enter correct virtual environment
-	2. Open terminal in virtual environment
+	3. Open terminal in virtual environment
-	3. Navigate to folder containing your_script.py
+	4. Navigate to folder containing your_script.py
-	4. Run: 'streamlit run your_script.py'
+	5. Run: 'streamlit run your_script.py'
-	5. App opens in a new tab on default browser
+	6. App opens in a new tab on default browser

 ### Notes:
 1. Depends on [streamlit](https://pypi.org/project/xgbxml/)